Mathics3/mathics-development-guide/docs/bugs.rst

 # Questions, User Environment and Installation

-Many people will use the issue tracker as a means to solicit help for a problem that they have, or to get help on how to set up Mathics.
+Many people will use the issue tracker as a means to solicit help for a problem that they have, or to get help on how to set up Mathics3.
 Judgement should be used here.

 If the problem is of a more general nature consider other channels like `StackOverflow <https://stackoverflow.com/>`_ or `Mathematica & Wolfram Language <https://mathematica.stackexchange.com/>`_ or one of the groups or channels listed in see https://mathics.org/#support.